sevenbamboos/my-blog-origin/source/_drafts/cv.md

 * Develop software product for New Zealand Companies Office, using Java, SpringMVC, Groovy and other infrastructure tools from the company.
 Joined in the middle of the project, catch up with team members and deliver quality work on time.
 * Participate in the enhancement of infrastructure libraries including HTML/XSL Automation test report generation, Cucumber extension for integration test, Jenkins 2.0 pipeline upgrading.
 * Invent Single Script Pattern, which takes advantage of the strength of Domain-Driven Design to overcome the shortcoming of form-based project model (see details in sevenbamboos.github.io/my-blog)
-* Do large code refactoring to Filing Widget to make it a declarative (functional) way
+* Do code refactoring to UI Widget to improve composability
 * Practice DevOPs and do daily build and deployment of projects with Jenkins, Maven, Docker and AWS
 * Take part in code review and technical discussion, and actively give suggestions